Azure/azure-kusto-labs/kafka-integration/confluent-cloud/1-foundational-resources.md

 3. An Azure Databricks Workspace and Cluster
 4. An Azure Kubernetes Service Cluster

-## 1. Provision an Azure resource group
+## 1. Provision an Azure Resource Group

 An Azure resource group is a logical container for your Azure resources for the lab.
 Follow the steps below to provision an Azure resource group<br>